 2. Keep your out-of-office message on as you deal with your most important messages

 One of the most stressful aspects of coming back to work is facing the onslaught of piled up communication.

-Whether you’ve deleted email and Slack from your phone while you were away or slowly watched the number of unread messages tick up, the last thing you probably want to do is spend the next day or two getting caught up.
+Whether you’ve deleted email and Slack from your phone while you were away or slowly watched the number of unread messages tick up, the last thing you want to do is spend the next day (or two) chasing inbox zero.

 Diving right back into the thick of it isn’t the best answer.
 Instead, time management expert, Laura Vanderkamp, suggests keeping your out-of-office reply on for an extra day to calm the influx of messages.

 “Sure, the people sitting next to you know you’re there, but there’s no need for the world to figure that out.
 An extra day gives you space to get things sorted out without new expectations piling on.”